 The first rule of driving is to know the laws and follow them.
-However, at some point in most people's lives, they'll slip up and get pulled over.
+However, at some point in most people's lives, they'll slip up and get pulled over by a police officer.
 Whether it's for speeding, running a red light, or some other traffic violation, you should know what to do when it happens.

 Following proper etiquette with the officer can make the pain of being pulled over much less intense.
 The initial surprise of seeing that blue light in the rearview mirror may turn to anger or frustration, but whatever you do, don't let it show, and don't let it cause you to do something that will make matters worse.

 In order to prevent fumbling for the paperwork the officer will ask for, know where everything is.
 Place your registration and automobile insurance information in an envelope and keep it in your glove compartment.
 Keep your driver's license in your wallet in an easily locatable place.

 As soon as you see the flashing light behind you, turn on your right turn signal, look for a safe place to stop, and pull off to the right as soon as possible.
 If the officer is pursuing someone else, you can let out a breath of relief, knowing you got out of the way.
 However, if the officer is right behind you, chances are you're the one she's pulling over.

 Don't do anything that even hints of aggression.
 From the moment the officer steps out of his car, he's watching you to see if there is anything suspicious he needs to be concerned about.
 Remember that he doesn't know you, and he's probably encountered some crazy people in his line of work, so cooperate and don't give him anything to worry about.

 Open your window but remain seated in your car unless the officer asks you to get out.
 Place your hands on the steering wheel or in your lap so the officer can see them.
 If you take your hands off the steering wheel, and he tells you to put them back, do exactly what he says without arguing.
 When he asks for your license, registration, and insurance information, tell him where they are located before moving to get them.
 This shows that you are being open.